-The Hoesley Digital Literacy Fellows program includes a cohort of juniors and seniors each year.
-Partially funded by a generous gift from Penn Libraries' Board Member Jim Hoesley and his wife Sandee, and conducted in collaboration with Career Services, the School of Arts and Sciences and the Center for Undergraduate Research and Fellowships (CURF), the program encourages creative exploration of technologies commonly used in our rapidly evolving 21st century workplace and beyond.
-Throughout the experience, Fellows will receive hands-on training and support as they develop a digital project of their choice.
-Students can apply via our CURF Listing each March for the following academic year.
+The Penn Libraries welcomes rising juniors and seniors to apply for the Hoesley Digital Literacy Fellows Program.
+Partially funded by a generous gift from Board Member Jim Hoesley and his wife Sandee Hoesley, and conducted in collaboration with Career Services, the School of Arts and Sciences, and the Center for Undergraduate Research and Fellowships (CURF), this program encourages creative exploration of technologies commonly used in our rapidly evolving 21st century workplace and beyond.
+Throughout the experience, Fellows will receive hands-on training and support as they develop a professional website and career-related digital project of their choice.

 SCETI: Schoenberg Center for Electronic Text and Image

 In 1996, the Penn Libraries launched SCETI with financial support from Larry Schoenberg (C'53, WG'56) and his wife Barbara Brizdle, both members of the Libraries' Board of Overseers.
 There are 13th-century Arabic manuscripts on anatomy, historical papers from the Civil War, sound clips of Marian Anderson, recordings of Yiddish folk singers, online tutorials, multimedia exhibits - some 79,000 graphical and sound files in all that document 1,500 years of human culture.